visokio/omniscope-custom-blocks/Preparation/Split Address/Readme.md

 # Split Address

-Splits an address field into streetname, streetnumber, and suffix.

-An address is not expected to contain zip codes, city names or country names.
-Some examples of valid input patterns:
+Splits an address field into streetname, streetnumber, and suffix.\n An address is not expected to contain zip codes, city names or country names.\n Some examples of valid input patterns:

 - Baker Street 221B